Who needs a SEND Support Plan?

 The Graduated Response supports schools with SEND support and intervention.
 This helps to ensure that all steps taken are reasonable.

-The Graduated Response gives a multi-agency framework to educational settings.
-It helps people work together to meet the social, emotional and mental health needs of a young person.
-This promotes inclusion for all.
+The Graduated Response remains the framework through which educational settings identify, assess, and respond to SEND.
+It emphasises the importance of multi-agency collaboration to meet the social, emotional, and mental health (SEMH) needs of young people and promotes inclusive practices across all settings.
 For more information, visit the Cognus Graduated Response page [External Link].

-This is always the first level of support and intervention.
-Targets are set and monitored as part of high-quality teaching.
+Targets are set and monitored as part of ongoing quality-first teaching.

 Targeted Support